The Classification of Compounds in Chemistry

 (D) If valencies are dissimilar then the cross exchanged method is applied.

-(E) If an ion is a combination of two or more atom which is called radical are used then valency written in parenthesis.
+(E) If an ion is a combination of two or more atoms which is called radicals, then valency is written in parenthesis.

 Example:- Na+ Cl =NaCl